 Montegrappa is a well known for making a high quality pen.
-As Italy's first manufacture of pens the company has a rich history.
-It has been located in the town of Bassano del Grappa, in Northern Italy, since 1912.
+As Italy's first manufacture of pens, the company has a rich history.
+Since 1912, the head office and factory are located in the town of Bassano del Grappa, in Northern Italy.

 Over this time period the company was successful in its supply of pens to the army.
 During the World War I, Bassano del Grappa was a centre for military operations.
 This brought well known writers Ernest Hemingway and John Dos Passos to the area where they volunteered as ambulance drivers for the Red Cross.
 They used Montegrappa pens and became part of the company's history.

-In 1981 the Aquila family of Italy bought the company and changed the name to Montegrappa 1912.
+In 1981 Gianfranco Aquila bought the company and changed the name to Montegrappa 1912.

 In 2000 the company was sold to the Richemont Group, a luxury goods company that also holds the Montblanc brand.
-And now, in 2009 the Aquila Family has again acquired the company.
+In 2009 the Aquila Family reassumes control of the company .

 For example, Giuseppe was involved in the design and creation of the Limited Edition Vatican 2000 Papal Pen.
 The pen was launched in 2000 to celebrate the Grand Jubilee.
 The pen is engraved by hand and decorated with symbols of Christian iconography and has the signature of John Paul II.
 Giuseppe met John Paul II to present the pen, an experience he holds very special.